davodm/irancrypto-social-bot/README.md

 ## Functionality
 - Twitter: Share two daily tweets about total market transactions and top 3 cryptocurrencies.
-- Instagram: Share a weekly post about 10 most traded cryptocurrencies.
+- Instagram: Share a weekly post about 10 most traded cryptocurrencies and a monthly post about trading value of 10 crypto exchanges.
 - Telegram: Share a daily post about 10 most traded cryptocurrencies.

 ### Cronjob
 Cronjob is set to run specificly for each controller:
-- Twitter: Every day at 8:00 & 9:00 PM.
-- Instagram: Every Friday at 8:00 PM.
+- Scheduler: 23:59 Iran time (20:29 UTC)
-- Telegram: Every day at 9:01 PM.
+- Poster: Every hour

-You can change cronjob settings from serverless.yml file.
+The `serverless.yml` file configures the scheduling of Lambda functions using AWS CloudWatch Events.

+## Improvements and Testing

+- Ensure thorough testing of all functions, especially the scheduling and posting logic, to handle edge cases and failures.
+- Refactor the code to improve maintainability and error handling.
+- Implement fallback mechanisms for AI-generated content to ensure graceful handling if AI fails.

 ## Contributing
 Pull requests are welcome!
 Feel free to open issues for any improvements or bugs.